vierstralab/hotspot3/README.md

   --save_density \
   --cpus 6
 ```
-This performs processing from CRAM, calls peaks at 1%, 5%, and 10% FDR, and saves cutcount density.
-Uses 6 threads for parallel processing.
+This command uses a CRAM file to call peaks at 1%, 5%, and 10% FDR, and save cutcount density.
+It uses 6 threads for parallel processing.

 ## Additional FDR threshold (fast reuse of precomputed data)
 ```